 Here you can create or delete a toolchain and modify an existing one:

 - use button to create a new toolchains configuration.

 - use this button to delete a selected toolchain.

-- use this button to navigate towards the top of the list.
+- use this button to move the selected toolchain up in the list.

-- use this buttons to navigate towards the bottom of the list.
+- use this button to move the selected toolchain down in the list.

 Select the preferred environment from the drop down list:

-The field represents SSH credentials which is used to work with selected WSL distribution.
+Credentials - this field represents the SSH credentials that will be used to work with the selected WSL distribution.
 Click the button to configure credentials such as username, password and port.
-User name and password shall be the same as you entered during WSL set up procedure.
+User name and password should be the same as you entered during the WSL set up procedure.